Crawl Space Repair in Tigard, OR

 1980s and 1990s Tigard tract homes typically have the same degraded R-19 fiberglass batt and 4-mil to 6-mil vapor barrier issues as the rest of the Westside, and many have failed perimeter drainage systems that were original to the build but are now clogged or collapsed.
 A licensed CCB contractor inspection identifies whether the existing drain can be cleared or needs full replacement.

 Tigard sits in the Westside service zone.
-Contractors are Oregon CCB-licensed and typically respond within two to five business days.
+Contractors are Oregon CCB-licensed.
+Verify any contractor at oregon.gov/ccb before signing a contract.

 Crawlspace Problems We See in Tigard